2 Down the Wrong Path: Weight Stigma and Discrimination

 Sabine Zempleni

-When I look around my classroom the overwhelming majority of students is young, physically active, exercising regularly and eating a healthy or somewhat healthy eating pattern.
+When I look around my classroom the overwhelming majority of students is young, physically active, exercising regularly and eating somewhat healthy.
 Living and studying nutrition, health and exercise makes it so easy to shift the blame for obesity to the individual person and build up stereotypes about people with a higher weight.
-If I and people around me can do it, with knowledge and discipline everybody else should be able to live a healthy live.
+If I and people around me can do it with knowledge and discipline, everybody else should be able to live a healthy live.

 You Will Learn: